 Both xsl:template and xsl:apply-templates have an optional mode attribute.
-The value of the mode attribute is a QName, which is expanded as described in § 2.4 -Qualified Names on page 6.
+The value of the mode attribute is a QName, which is expanded as described in 2.4 - Qualified Names on page 6.
 If xsl:template does not have a match attribute, it must not have a mode attribute.
-If an xsl:apply-templates element has a mode attribute, then it applies only to those template rules from xsl:template elements that have a mode attribute with the same value; if an xsl:apply-templates element does not have a mode attribute, then it applies only to those template rules from xsl:template elements that have a mode attribute, then it only to those template rules from xsl:template elements that do not have a mode attribute.
+If an xsl:apply-templates element has a mode attribute, then it applies only to those template rules from xsl:template elements that have a mode attribute with the same value; if an xsl:apply-templates element does not have a mode attribute, then it applies only to those template rules from xsl:template elements that do not have a mode attribute.